onefrankguy/frankmitchell.org/posts/replacing-google-analytics-with-keen-io.md

 Once you're logged in, rename your default project to your site's domain name.
 Keeping separate projects for each of the sites you have lets you track page views for each site separately.
 You'll also want to make a note of the project's token.
-That UUID is what lest Keen IO know which of your sites a particular page view came from.
+That UUID is what lets Keen IO know which of your sites a particular page view came from.

 Keen IO has [great documentation][] for setting up their JavaScript client.
 The first thing you need is the `Keen` object.
-It provides a temporary storage place for your metrics until they can be sent to Keen.
+It provides a temporary storage place for your metrics until they can be sent to Keen IO.
 Calling the `Keen.addEvent` function gives you a way to start capturing metrics as soon as your page loads.